ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p> The <strong>transit method</strong> exploits the occurence of a planet passing between a star and the observer (Earth).
 The light from the star will be altereted by the planet's presense.
 The amount of dimming occured can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions.</p>

-<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
+<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank" style="color: #573259;">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
 As a domain, exoplanet science is progressing at a very rapid pace.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>